zikula-modules/Content/README.md

 - A content type class names should be suffixed by `Type` and located in the `ModuleRoot/ContentType/` directory.
 This is not mandatory but a recommended convention.
 - Content type classes must implement `Zikula\ExtensionsModule\ModuleInterface\Content\ContentTypeInterface`.
 - Content type classes may extend `Zikula\ExtensionsModule\ModuleInterface\Content\AbstractContentType` for convenience.
 - Content type classes must define a Symfony form type class to allow editing of their data fields if this is needed.
-This form type class should extend `Zikula\ExtensionsModule\ModuleInterface\Content\AbstractContentFormType` for convenience.
+This form type class should extend `Zikula\ExtensionsModule\ModuleInterface\Content\Form\Type\AbstractContentFormType` for convenience.
    Otherwise the `getEditFormClass` method must return `null`.
 - The convention for template files of a content type with name `foo` is as follows:
   - Display: `@AcmeFooModule/ContentType/FooView.html.twig`